decaffeinate/bulk-decaffeinate/README.md

   is in the hash fragment and not a regular query param, your code is never sent to the server.
 * `convert` actually converts the files from CofeeScript to JavaScript.
-* `clean` deletes all .original.coffee files in the current directory or any of its subdirectories.
+* `clean` deletes all files with ".original" in the name in the current directory or any of its subdirectories.
 * `land` packages multiple commits into a merge commit based on an remote branch (`origin/master` by default).
 Splitting the decaffeinate work into separate commits allows git to properly track file history, but it can create added